gameoverhack/msalibs/ofxCocoa/README.txt

 CVDISPLAYLINK VS NSTIMER
 ------------------------------------------------------------------------
-Options to setup the loop timer using NSTimer (default) or the new CVDisplayLink which creates a callback just before the screen is about to refresh
+MSA::ofxCocoa::setSyncToDisplayLink(bool b) to setup the loop timer using NSTimer (default) or the new CVDisplayLink which creates a separate thread callback just before the screen is about to refresh
-MSA::ofxCocoa::setSyncToDisplayLink(bool b)